MikeBusuttil/GraphDB-playground/exercises.md

 ## 4. Advanced Problems

-1. Customers with orders over $10k in 1997
+1. Which customers have orders over $10k in 1997?

 2. orders- accidental double-entry